IATI/partner-publishing-guidelines/docs/activity_structure.rst

 How do I structure my data?
 ***************************

-The IATI Standard uses the concept of 'activities', which can be defined in a way that makes sense for your organisation.
-Read more about `How to define an activity. <https://iatistandard.org/en/guidance/standard-overview/activity-information/activity-defined/>`_
+The IATI Standard uses the concept of 'activities', which can be defined in a way that makes sense for your organisation. `Read more about how to define an activity. <https://iatistandard.org/en/guidance/standard-overview/activity-information/activity-defined/>`_

 The four models below illustrate different types of relationships between donors and recipients of development and humanitarian funding.